kirkhansen/vimConfig/README.md

-# Thomas Hunter's VIM Configuration
+# Modification of Thomas Hunter's VIM Configuration

 This Vim configuration is meant to be used to make Vim act more like an IDE.
 I use it mostly under MacVIM, so I make no guarantee for different environments.
 For now, I'm just planning on using github to make